visualworks/kombigode/wp-content/plugins/woocommerce/readme.txt

 6. A product archive (grid).

 == Changelog ==

+= 3.4.2 - 2018-06-05 =
+* Fix - Flexslider gallery fixes for RTL sites, and for variation image switching. #20328 ##20321
+* Fix - Allow forms to be submitted when the password strength library fails to load. #20362
+* Fix - Personal data exporter: Do not export a customer data group containing no data. #20347
+* Fix - Fix navigation notification in settings when clicking save. #20335
+* Fix - Show discount amount for free shipping coupons. #20334
+* Fix - Fixed cache clearing for category children for sites running object caching. #20308
+* Fix - Use correct escaping on select2 placeholders. #20364
+* Fix - Order by price clauses when searching within terms. #20391
+* Fix - Clear needs_processing transient when adding a product to an order. #20390
+* Enhancement - Permission_id constraint checks on install. #20366
+* Dev - Added order to "woocommerce_order_is_vat_exempt" filter arguments. #20365
+* Localization - Disable states for Bahrain. #20363
+* Localization - Disable states for Luxemberg. #20389

+= 3.4.1 - 2018-05-29 =
+* Fix - Fix webhook admin filtering URLs. #20236
+* Fix - Add missing wp_unslash calls to product data meta box to prevent quote characters being escaped on save. #20235
+* Fix - Display price filter widget in LTR mode on RTL sites. #20221
+* Fix - Refactor WC_Coupon constructor to allow for passing in coupon objects. #20193
+* Fix - Path field in advanced CSV importer was broken due to an esc_url call. #20191
+* Fix - Prevent shipping method instances trying to save settings on non-instance screens. #20217
+* Fix - Wrapper function to get full mysql version string with mariadb handling. #20231
+* Fix - woocommerce_pagination had some extra white space. #20214
+* Fix - If a file size cannot be read, ignore range headers to prevent offsite downloads being 0kb. #20205
+* Fix - Allow HTML when using `wc_attribute_label()`. #20202
+* Fix - Update address-i18n.js to prevent appending multiple "(optional)" labels. #20195
+* Fix - Check plugin properties exist when listening to auto_update_plugin hook. #20234
+* Fix - Add extra checks in `get_canonical_package_rate_ids` to prevent notices. #20237
+* Fix - Fix infinite loop with importing tax rates. #20253
+* Fix - Echo attribute label for "empty" default option. #20256
+* Fix - Fix download sample tax rates URL format. #20272
+* Fix - Product properties should not be accessed directly PHP notice when calling `wc_get_product_attachment_props`. #20282
+* Fix - If flexslider is disabled, gallery images also need to trigger photoswipe on click. #20290
+* Fix - Product import file uploads on windows servers. #20273
+* Fix - Fix variation attribute selection via the cart page/query string. #20293
+* Fix - Add greater specificity to required styling in 2017 theme. #20296
+* Enhancement - Export legacy paypal meta data in personal data exporter. #20200
+* Enhancement - Improve performance of `wc_update_340_states` update routine to help prevent timeouts. #20241
+* Dev - Remove red styling for PHP notice if using > 5.6. #20294
+* Dev - Add an action hook after printing the cart item name. #20190
+* Localization - Use "payment tokens" terminology in exports. #20197

 = 3.4.0 - 2018-05-23 =
 * Feature - GDPR: Tools to export WooCommerce data using the new export functionality in WordPress 4.9.6. #19330